fboucher9/lnch/README.md

 # lnch - X window manager and launcher for bfst terminal

 The source is based on tinywm and dwm.

-Installation:
+### Installation

     make
     sudo cp lnch /bin
     lnch & disown

-Features:
+### Features

 - Mouse is used to move or resize a client window

 - Hotkey to launch a new terminal

 - Add a border around client window

 - Hotkey to position a client window

 - Hotkey to switch focus between clients

 - Filtering of X errors

 - Handle window manager events to fix Firefox

-Hotkeys:
+### Hotkeys

     [ q ] [ w ] [ e ]
       |     |     |